Home

 Bathurst Narrows (S side) – Melaleuca.
 4.5 hours

-Bathurst Narrows S side is an excellent campsite for about 7 tents.
+Bathurst Narrows S side is an excellent campsite for about 7 – 10 tents.
 Water is the only problem.
 The walk to the first creek about 2km S is easy going.
 After the creek the well defined track climbs over a ridge then descends onto the button grass plain then onto Melaleuca.
 This is a very muddy track.
 Water is readily available at multiple creek crossings on this leg.

 Melaleuca has a dirt airstrip with aircraft landing there frequently during the day bringing in day tourists and walkers.
 An excellent resupply point.
 Two huts, located about 300m N of the airstrip, are set aside for walkers on a first come basis.
 Each hut holds about 8-10 persons but in poor weather could accommodate many more in tight space.
-An excellent campground is located about 50m from the huts; and water is from tanks in the huts.
+An excellent campground is located about 50m from the huts; with water is from tanks in the huts.